 Your new engine requires a period of breakin to allow mating surfaces of moving parts to wear in evenly.
 Correct break-in will help ensure proper performance and longer engine life.

-- Failure to follow the break-in procedure could result in reduced engine life or even severe engine damage. - Premix fuel must be used during breakin in addition to oil in the oil injection system.
+Failure to follow the break-in procedure could result in reduced engine life or even severe engine damage.